scaleway/scaleway-cli/docs/migration_guide_v2.md

 ### Few tests

-CLI v1 didn't have high test coverage and no test generation that could be inferred from an underlying SDK.
+CLI v1 did not have high test coverage and no test generation that could be inferred from an underlying SDK.
 CLI v2 builds on top of the tests infrastructure of the code generation we have to increase test coverage.
 We also support different types of test: unit test, acceptance test, and end-to-end test.